JacobMalin/campus-navigation/README.md

 ### Orientation Smoothing

 Agents were given an orientation with forward being the direction that the eyes of the people models are facing.
-To show how the rotation corresponds with the agent's path, the agent in the bedroom's path is shown.
+To show how the rotation corresponds with the agent's path, the agent in the bedroom's path is shown (the blue shirted agent in the bottom left).

 https://media.github.umn.edu/user/19560/files/d8218a2a-6315-49e4-8504-892bf3665dc2

 ### Multiple Agents Planning

+Multiple agents are rendered in each scene.
+Each agent

 ### Challenge: Crowd Simulation